 Generally, revenue has trended upwards through the past eight quarters reflecting both increased shipping volumes from our clients as well as the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
 Our acquisitions in the past eight quarters have driven step change increases in revenue as well.
+Revenue in Q3 2022 and Q2 2022 reflect increases in fuel prices which are passed on to customers as a component of our pricing.
+Revenue in Q3 2022 was slightly lower than Q2 2022 revenue as average diesel fuel prices were lower by approximately 7% than in Q2 2022.

-Revenue in Q1 2022 and Q4 2021 includes the consolidation of LSU (for Q1 2022 only), Skelton USA and Boyle Transportation, resulting in approximately \$32.5 million and \$19.0 million of acquired revenue for such quarters, respectively.
-During Q1 2022 we continued to support the distribution of COVID-19 vaccines and related products, such as test kits and personal protective equipment.
+Revenue in the most recent four quarters includes the consolidation of LSU (for YTD 2022 only), Skelton USA and Boyle Transportation, resulting in approximately \$43.4 million, \$40.3 million, \$32.5 million and \$19.0 million of acquired revenue for such quarters, respectively.
+During YTD 2022 we continued to support the distribution of COVID-19 vaccines and related products, such as test kits and personal protective equipment.
 Revenue in Q3 2021 was slightly lower than Q2 2021 revenue as activity related to COVID-19 vaccines was higher in Q2 2021.